judyfang0108/BUSI722-150-50-Investment-Strategies/README.md

 ### Conclusion
 Overall, the Momentum-Based 150/50 Strategy demonstrates strong performance across various metrics, outperforming market benchmarks and generating excess returns.
 This sample provides insights into the strategy's effectiveness and its potential utility for investors.

-For the complete analysis and additional details, refer to the full Jupyter Notebook available in the repository.
+For the complete analysis and additional details, refer to the full Jupyter Notebook or the report pdf available in the repository.